Xylazine Wounds: Appearance, Risks & Medical Treatment

 Written by Edmund Murphy on 11 September 2024

-Xylazine is a medication only approved for use in veterinary medicine, often used as a sedative for animals.
-Commonly referred to as tranq and tranq dope, it is increasingly being found in the recreational drug supply being used by humans, most often mixed with opioids such as fentanyl.
-Xylazine enhances the euphoric and sedative effects of drugs such as opioids and is cheap to produce.
+The animal tranquilizer xylazine is a medication only approved for use in veterinary medicine.
+Commonly referred to as tranq and tranq dope, it is increasingly being found in the unregulated drug supply being used by humans, most often found mixed with opioids such as in the presence of fentanyl.

-Xylazine abuse can lead to severe effects, including respiratory depression, severe low blood pressure, extremely slow heart rate, and increased risk of overdose death when combined with other substances.
-Repeated use of xylazine reduces blood flow to the skin, leading to severe tissue damage, ulcers, and necrosis, often referred to as "skin rot".
+Exposure to xylazine can lead to severe effects, including respiratory depression, severe low blood pressure, extremely slow heart rate, and increased risk of overdose death when combined with other substances.
+Repeated use of xylazine reduces blood flow to the skin, leading to severe tissue damage, pressure ulcers, and necrosis or necrotic tissue, often referred to as "skin rot".

 Key takeaways: